GoogleChrome/web.dev/src/site/content/en/blog/more-capable-form-controls/index.md

 ### Restoring form state {: #restoring-form-state }

-Under some circumstances—like when navigating back to a page, or restarting the browser, the brower may try to restore the state of a form to the state the user left it in.
+Under some circumstances—like when navigating back to a page, or restarting the browser, the browser may try to restore the form to the state the user left it in.

 For a form-associated custom element, the restored state comes from the value(s) you pass to the `setFormValue()` method.
 You can call the method with a single value parameter, as shown in the [earlier examples](#set-a-value), or with two parameters: